HeyItsBlinded/d20bot/README.md

-# screenplaybot
+# d20bot
-code behind a twitter bot that tweets action lines and dialogue from notable screenplays
+rolls a d20 die and reports result